MtGambelOak/PitchParse/tutorial.md

 ## "Multiple Word Nouns"
 Oh, you thought we were done with the complicated stuff after talking about *regular* compound nouns?

-Perhaps a better name for this section would be phrasal nouns.
+Perhaps a better name for this section would be phrasal nouns (I am not sure if they have an official name).
 Simply put, certain nouns can have multiple pitch accents at different locations within the "word", as if they were made up of two separate words part of the same phrase.
 More can be found on the Wikipedia page on Pitch Accent, in the section "Compoundified compound nouns vs noncompoundified compound nouns".

 Lines are displayed as such: